tier4/eagleye/CONTRIBUTING.md

 ## Repository branch structure

 - main-ros2
 This is the latest stable version of Eagleye ROS2.
-It is updated every three months.
 - develop-ros2
 This is a branch to reflect changes in develop-ros1 to ros2 as well.
 If contributors wish to add functionality to eagleye, they should create a new branch from this develop branch and submit a pull request.